ATTENTION!

 We are almost at the half way point of our days planned bike/hike, all we have to do is walk the mile or so out to the point and back, then head for the boat like a horse to its barn.
 I want to call Uber.

 I will save the details about Iceberg Point for another day except to say it is the tip of Lopez Island facing the Strait of Juan De Fuca, and I think it was a great worthwhile place to visit.
 I also think it would be a very miserable place on shore in a storm and downright dangerous off shore in small craft.
-Our day so far, was balmy and near perfect.
+Our day so far, has been balmy and near perfect except for the sun and pushing bikes up hills. ("Lopez" the bicycler's island, tell that to my legs)

 On the way back we were overtaken again by fit and trim excursion bicyclists, each one wishing us a good day as they sped by.
-The ones riding tandems seemed extra peppy.
+The ones riding tandems seemed extra peppy, even happy.

 I was ready for Uber or even a stranger with a rusty pickup when we saddled up for the last time an hour later, but the hill coming back was not as steep and we pedaled all but a short section, making it back to the dinghy and Kraken in short order.